dk8moore/teensy-pins-helper/README.md

 # Teensy Pin Configuration Assistant

 A modern, React-based web application that helps developers visualize and configure pins for Teensy microcontroller projects.
-Built with performance and usability in mind, this tool simplifies pin selection and peripheral assignment while providing real-time conflict detection.
+Built with performance and usability in mind, this tool simplifies pin selection and peripheral assignment with an intuitive user interface.

 ## ✨ Features

 - **Interactive Pin Visualization**: Modern, responsive interface for pin selection and management
-- **Real-time Conflict Detection**: Immediate feedback on pin configuration conflicts
-- **Peripheral Management**: Comprehensive support for various peripherals (SPI, I2C, USB host, etc.)
+- **Peripheral Management**: Support for various peripherals (SPI, I2C, Serial, CAN, PWM, Analog)
-- **Smart Pin Grouping**: Intelligent visualization of related pin groups
-- **Export & Import**: Save and load your pin configurations
+- **Pin Mode Selection**: Easy switching between different pin modes and capabilities
+- **Board Visualization**: Interactive SVG-based board rendering with visual feedback
 - **Modern UI Components**: Built with Radix UI for accessible, composable components
 - **Mobile-Friendly**: Responsive design that works on all devices